-Hong Kong is a vibrant city of 7 million people known as an international business, trade, tourist and financial centre.
+Hong Kong is a vibrant city of 7 million people and is known as an international business, trade, tourist and financial centre.

-The economy is characterised by limited import restrictions, free trade, a low and simple taxation system and a robust legal system, similar to Australia’s.
+Hong Kong’s economy is characterised by limited import restrictions, free trade, a low and simple taxation system, and a robust legal system similar to Australia’s.